 Social situation Poor job prospects for young people

-Poverty remains a pressing social problem in Serbia, with nearly one fourth of the population living below the national poverty line according to World Bank figures.
+Poverty remains a pressing social problem in Serbia, with nearly one fifth of the population living below the national poverty line according to 2021 World Bank figures.

-The official unemployment rate is 9.1 per cent.
+The official unemployment rate is about nine per cent.
 Serbia's economic recovery in the past few years has reduced the number of people leaving the country.
 Instead, they now look for jobs locally.
-Average net income is about 588 euros a month.
+Average net income is about 920 euros a month.

 Shortcomings in public infrastructure are placing severe limitations on people's access to energy and water and on the disposal of waste and wastewater.
 This is also leading to a high level of pollution, overexploitation of natural resources, and high greenhouse gas emissions.